-Features & tools for Bash in Azure Cloud Shell
+Features & tools for Azure Cloud Shell

 Azure Cloud Shell is a browser-based shell experience to manage and develop Azure resources.